ByteMeHard/MayoCalc/README.md

 # Mayyar Lateness Calculator

 ## Overview
-The **Mayyar Lateness Calculator** is a fun Python app that estimates how late Mayyar will be based on various factors, such as whether he's under influence, has pooped, or if his father is visiting.
+The Mayyar Lateness Calculator is a fun Python app that estimates how late Mayyar will be based on various factors.
+Mayyar is a close friend of mine who's almost always late.
+I've noticed some patterns in his behavior and continue to find more, so instead of just waiting around, I created this calculator to estimate his true arrival time.

 ## Features
 - Takes Mayyar's initial time estimate.